Texas Parent PAC

 - About 60 parents were involved in researching and interviewing candidates for the 2016 election cycle.
 Final decisions on endorsements are made by a seven-member Board of Directors.

 - Financial information about the PAC's contributions and expenditures is available online at the Texas Ethics Commission website by searching Filer ID No. 57682, a General Purpose Political Committee.

 - About 95 percent of funds contributed to Texas Parent PAC are spent in support of campaigns.
 The PAC has low operating overhead, with no headquarters office and no salaried staff.
 Board of Directors members volunteer their time to provide day-to-day leadership, and parent volunteers help with campaigns and fundraising.
 As needed, the PAC contracts with professionals having specialized skills to accomplish specific tasks.

 - Endorsed candidates reflect traditional mainstream American values that honor and support children and their families, quality public education, strong communities, unlimited opportunities, and maximum citizen participation in our democracy.
 All endorsed candidates support the Texas Parent PAC Guiding Principles.

-No. We do not believe public education is a partisan issue.
+- Texas Parent PAC does not believe public education is a partisan issue.
 The PAC makes contributions to Republican and Democratic candidates, men and women, who are committed to strengthening Texas public schools.
-Endorsements are based on key record votes and positions on issues such as public school finance, local control, limiting unfunded government mandates, and use of public money only for public schools.
-We seek to elect state legislators who listen to parents and consistently vote in the interest of children!
+We seek to elect state legislators who listen to parents and can be counted on to consistently vote in the interest of children!